mrlhansen/idrac_exporter/README.md

 go install github.com/mrlhansen/idrac_exporter/cmd/idrac_exporter@latest
 ```

+## Dashboards
+There are Grafana dashboards available [here](/grafana).
+Please feel free to modify them as you wish and be sure to modify queries as needed!

 ## Docker
 There is a `Dockerfile` in the repository for building a container image.
 To build it locally use: